psolomin/beam-playground/kinesis-io-with-enhanced-fan-out/README.md

 1. start consumer with file sink (parquet)
 2. start producer with known output records
 3. (optionally)
 	- re-shard Kinesis stream
 	- app kill and start from savepoint
 	- app start at some timestamp
 	- run with increased network latency (via `tc`)
 	- run with artificial "slow" processor (see `processTimePerRecord` cmd argument)
+	- run with a sometimes-failing processor (see `failAfterRecordsSeenCnt` cmd argument)
 4. check file sink outputs (with `pyspark`)

 ## Requirements